 SSgt Michael Iken

 Mike has a background in Air Force education systems with Air University.
 He puts his technical experience to work developing prototypes for project solutions.
-When not coding, he gives a unique technical perspective to add to the broad experience base AF CyberWorx houses.
+When not coding, he gives a unique technical perspective to add to the broad experience base CyberWorx houses.

 Cyber Law Professor

 Following an Air Force career spent largely in the cyber and intelligence missions, Jeff now teaches cadets at the Air Force Academy in the law and policy of emerging technologies.
 Additionally, he supports Cyberworx projects as the law and policy subject matter expert.
 A rather slow amateur triathlete, in his off-time Jeff can be found running and cycling in the mountains around Colorado Springs.